learn-co-curriculum/dsc-linear-regression-statsmodels/README.md

 Looks like you're good for the linearity assumption, and additionally, the distributions for height and weight look reasonable (and even pretty normal!).
 Now, let's run the regression.
 Statsmodels allows users to fit statistical models using R-style **formulas**.
 The formula framework is quite powerful and for simple regression it is written using a **~** as `Y ~ X`.

 The formula gives instruction for a general structure for a regression call.
-For a statsmodels ols calls, you'll need a pandas dataframe with column names that you will add to your formula.
+For a statsmodels ols calls, you'll need a Pandas dataframe with column names that you will add to your formula.

 ```python